Brachioplasty

-A brachioplasty, commonly called an arm lift, is a surgical procedure to reshape and provide improved contour to the upper arms and connecting area of chest wall.
+A brachioplasty, from Ancient Greek βραχίων (brakhíon), meaning "arm", and πλαστός (plastós), meaning "moulded", commonly called an arm lift, is a surgical procedure to reshape and provide improved contour to the upper arms and connecting area of chest wall.
 Although "brachioplasty" is commonly used to describe a specific procedure for the upper arms, the term can also be used to describe any surgical arm contouring.
 Brachioplasty is often used to address issues such as excessive loose skin or excessive fat in the arms when it does not respond well to diet and exercise.
-Brachioplasty is a common procedure for patients who have experienced massive weight loss and has gained popularity since 2000.

 Brachioplasty techniques

 Liposuction of the arms

 The least-invasive manner to contour the upper arms is to simply remove extra fat via liposuction.
 However, traditional deep liposuction often leaves sagging and wrinkled skin.
 An alternative to this is Circumferential para-Axillary Superficial Tumescent (CAST) liposuction, which maximizes the skin retraction.

-Hidden/Minimal incision brachioplasty
+Hidden/minimal incision brachioplasty

 Under the right conditions such as adequate skin elasticity and minimal excess skin, the surgical incision for the brachioplasty can be placed under the arm.
 This allows for easy concealment of the scar.
 Minimal incision brachioplasty includes lipoplasty of the upper arm, wide-axillary and upper-arm skin excision, and dermal suspension of the upper-arm skin to the axillary fascia.